ai2cm/fv3core/CONTRIBUTING.md

 While we do that, clarifying the operation of the model and what the variables are will both help make the model easier to read and reduce errors as we move around long lists of argument variables.

 Specifically, we want to start adding the following where appropriate:
-- Type hints on Python functions (see [`utils/typing.py`](https://github.com/VulcanClimateModeling/fv3core/blob/master/fv3core/utils/typing.py) and below)
+- Type hints on Python functions (see [`fv3core/utils/typing.py`](https://github.com/VulcanClimateModeling/fv3core/blob/master/fv3core/utils/typing.py) and below)
 - More descriptive types on stencil definitions
 - Docstrings on outward facing Python functions: describe what methods are doing, describe the intent (*in*, *out*, or *inout*) of the function arguments

 ### Docstrings
 These should aid us in refactoring and understanding what a function is doing.
-If it is not completely understood yet what is happening, what is known can be written along with a `TODOC` to indicate it is incomplete.
+If it is not completely understood yet what is happening, please consult other team members and GFDL as appropriate.
+If we still cannot tell what is happening, you can write what is known along with a `TODOC` to indicate it is incomplete.
 For example:

 ```python